 Re: The Corvair Differential Discussion + POSI + 4 SPIDERS

-Good review of the differential.
-Thanks for posting.66vairguy wrote: ↑Sun Jan 01, 2023 12:43 pm South Coast Corsa posted an interesting, and basic, article about the Corvair differential by Dan Drommerhausen.
+66vairguy wrote: Sun Jan 01, 2023 12:43 pm South Coast Corsa posted an interesting, and basic, article about the Corvair differential by Dan Drommerhausen.
 Dan has been rebuilding Corvair transaxles for decades.
 The article is meant to explain how the differential works to anybody.

 It does cover how the Positration works EM vs LM, limited slip lubrication, and the modification from two to four "spider" (common term) gears.